New hemisystems of the Hermitian surface: Previous results

-In this subsection we give the main results about the group-theoretic properties involving, $\cX^+$, $\cX^-$ and $\cG$.
-For more details, see \cite[Section 5]{1}.
-The authors show that we can define a group $\Gamma$ from $\Psi$ which acts sharply transitively on $\cG_1$.
+In this subsection we recall the main results about the group-theoretic properties involving, $\cX^+$, $\cX^-$ and $\cG$; see \cite[Section 5]{1}.
+The authors showed that $\Psi$ contains a subgroup $\Gamma$ which acts sharply transitively on $\cG_1$.
 Furthermore, $\Gamma$ has a unique index $2$ subgroup $\Phi$ such that In particular, $\Phi$ has two orbits on $\cG_1$, namely $\cM_1$ and $\cM_2$.